flomio/cordova-plugin-flomio/README.md

 - Open the generated Xcode project located at `platforms/ios` or with Meteor, `.meteor/local/cordova-build/platforms/ios`.

-- Drag and drop the Flomio SDK folder into the project (check "Create groups" and "Add to targets").

-- Add `-lc++` and `-ObjC` to "Other Linker Flags" under "Build Settings".

-- In "Targets -> YourAppTarget -> Build Options", set "Enable Bitcode" to "No"

-- In "Targets -> YourAppTarget -> General -> Link Binary with Libraries", add "MediaPlayer.framework"

 - Build and run the app on an iOS device.

 ## API

 **Required for operation**

-* `init()`

-	Initialises the plugin, preparing it for first use in the current session

 * `selectDeviceType(deviceType)`

 	Activates the specified device type for the current session.
 Choice of FloJack-BZR, FloJack-MSR, FloBLE-EMV or FloBLE-Plus

 	`String readerType: <"flojack-bzr", "flojack-msr", "floble-emv" or "floble-plus">`

+* `init()`

+	Initialises the plugin, preparing it for first use in the current session

 **Optional methods**

-* `setReaderSettings(readerSettings)`
+* `setConfiguration(configuration)`

 	Configures settings for the current session.
 Both values in `readerSettings` are optional

 	```
-	Object readerSettings
+	Object configuration
 	{
 		int scanPeriod,  // scan period in ms
 		bool scanSound  // toggle scan sound on/off
 	}

+	e.g
+	let configuration = {}
+      configuration = {
+        scanPeriod: 1000,  // scan period in ms
+        scanSound: true,  // toggle scan sound on/off
+        readerState: 'read-data', //read-data or read-uuid
+        powerOperation: 'auto-polling-control'  //bluetooth-connection-control or auto-polling-control
+      }

+      flomioPlugin.setConfiguration(configuration);
 	```

-* `getReaderSettings(resultCallback)`
+* `getConfiguration(resultCallback)`

 	Retrieves settings for the current session